 Over time seniors can lose mobility and may become more prone to trips, falls, accidents, and their cognitive functioning can decrease.
 This can make it more difficult for them to take care of themselves and their property.
 To continue living in their own home, it is often necessary to make adaptations and modifications to make the home safer, e.g., ramps, stairlifts, medical alert systems, or wider doorways for wheelchair access.
 These changes may also be needed if they move in with family.
 These changes can become expensive, and they do not necessarily prevent the senior person from having an accident when they are on their own and not being able to call for help.

 Senior living communities are designed to be as accessible and safe as possible to give their residents independence.
 Seniors can live independently but have access to medical support at all times.
-They are often staffed by medical professionals and have direct links to a wide range of healthcare provisions and hospitals, so help, advice, and treatment are always close by in case of an emergency.
+Staffed by medical professionals, they offer access to a variety of healthcare services and hospitals.
+Caregiverlist suggests checking the qualifications of providers in your area, as well as making sure they are able to provide quality care so that help, advice and treatment are always nearby when needed.

 2. Seniors can access fitness programs and activities